Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Conclusion and Future Directions

+This study evaluated statistical (SHAP) and logic-based (VoTE-XAI) feature attribution methods for 5G security monitoring.
+The evaluation focused on metrics reflecting operational requirements, namely sparsity, stability, and efficiency.

+Our findings show that VoTE-XAI consistently yields sparser attributions than SHAP and exhibits higher stability across multiple attack classes.
+While sparsity is a critical requirement in high-dimensional settings, we relate stability to semantic correctness, i.e., the consistent identification of features that meaningfully characterize a given attack type.
+In this context, we identified substantial disagreement between the two methods in terms of attack-specific features.
+In our experiments, VoTE-XAI attributions tended to emphasize attack-specific indicators, whereas SHAP attributions more frequently highlighted generic network features.

-This study evaluated statistical (SHAP) and logic-based (VoTE-XAI) explainability methods for 5G security monitoring.
-Our findings show that VoTE-XAI consistently identifies critical attack features, whereas SHAP often misattributes importance.
-VoTE-XAI (logically correct) explanations are also shown to be concise and computationally efficient, making it more suitable for real-time intrusion detection where sub-second calculations suffice.
+VoTE-XAI attributions (while logically correct relative to the detection model) are also shown to be computationally more efficient when generating a single minimal explanation, making them more suitable for real-time intrusion detection where sub-second calculations are needed.

+We have also assessed efficiency under a different lens by computing \emph{all} minimal explanations.
+This task incurs additional time, but it will most likely provide additional benefits in a forensic context.
+Additionally, instead of all minimal explanations, it would still be possible to compute a limited number of explanations based on time constraints or operational urgency.
+This hybrid strategy would allow analysts to balance completeness and latency, adapting the explanation granularity to the context.

+Incorporating domain expert security knowledge into both methods could further improve the efficiency of explanations.
+This is already foreseen in the computation engine of VoTE-XAI, which incorporates a cost function for more actionable features (but we ignored by setting all costs to 1 in these experiments).
+For SHAP values, threshold levels (above zero) would have to be experimentally determined.

 Note that logically correct in this context means correct with respect to the ML model's perception of what is an attack and what is benign.
-Given that ML models are never perfect, we can only come up to the level of accuracy of a model in terms of the relevance of explanations.
-In other words, given a true positive outcome of a detection, the attributed features by Vote-AI are as correct and accurate as we can get.
+However, our evaluations were done on the basis of known attacks in the data, correctly labeled by the model as a TP.
+It is also worth to remark that the study used XGBoost as a baseline detector, and other model families might reveal different attribution patterns.
+In any case, given that ML models are never perfect, we can only come up to the level of accuracy of a model in terms of the relevance of attributions.
+In other words, given a true positive outcome of a detection, the attributed features by VoTE-XAI are as accurate as we can get.

-For a false positive outcome, the security operator would have to engage in further analysis in any case, and a model with very low false positives is already known to be a critical requirement for any ML model to be useful in the security context, regardless of the explainability method adopted.

-Our work illuminates that for run-time analysis, VoTE-XAI is faster than SHAP when generating a single minimal explanation.
-Computing all explanations incurs additional time, but it will most likely provide additional benefits in a forensic context.